 - Expand public spaces and enhance social and cultural amenities

-Council will hold a Public Hearing on Tuesday, January 13, 2026, at 6pm to consider proposed by-law amendments to implement the Rupert and Renfrew Station Area Plan PDF file (21.8 MB).
-These updates will guide new housing, job space, and ecological improvements.
+Council held a public hearing on Tuesday, January 13, 2026, to consider proposed by-law amendments to implement the Rupert and Renfrew Station Area Plan PDF file (21.8 MB).
+The amendments included 3 key updates:

 - Introducing a Groundwater Protection Area to make sure groundwater can continue to feed into Still Creek.
 New development within this area will need to limit underground parking.